A valuable program partner

 Since 2004, SEDAC has worked with utilities and government agencies to develop and implement many cost-effective programs that provide verified energy savings, including:

 - Energy Assessment Program

 - New Construction Design Assistance Program

 - Lighting Survey Program

 SEDAC's energy efficiency programs have generated over 2,700 projects from a wide range of clients, including large metropolitan museums, airports, grocery chains, and hundreds of businesses and public sector entities.
 Implemented energy savings measures from these projects have led to total energy savings of 2.4 billion kWh and 117 million therms--equivalent to greenhouse gas emissions from 511,111 cars driven for one year.
 These energy savings have saved businesses and communities nearly $300 million.

 Meet our team

-Todd Rusk is SEDAC's Director.
-He makes sure that our programs are running smoothly and develops strategies for designing programs and meeting program goals.
-Todd's technical expertise includes conducting energy efficiency projects for public sector, commercial, industrial, institutional and not-for-profit facilities.
+Todd Rusk, SEDAC's Director, is involved in all aspects of program design, development, and implementation, making sure that SEDAC's many programs are running smoothly and meeting their goals.
+Todd has conducted energy efficiency projects for public sector, commercial, industrial, institutional and not-for-profit facilities.
 Todd holds a B.S.
 Mechanical Engineering from the University of Illinois at Urbana-Champaign and has been recognized as a Certified Energy Manager™ by the Association of Energy Engineers since 2002.
 Since 1999, Todd has served in various roles related to technical assistance, technology development, and applied research at the University of Illinois at Urbana-Champaign.
 In addition to his work at UIUC, Todd serves as a commissioner on the City of Urbana Sustainability Advisory Commission, where he helped to develop the City of Urbana Climate Action Plan and the City of Urbana Water Plan.

 Read more about our staff here.